VPAC/seqpar/sequentialandparallelprogramming.md

 Linear, or ideal, speedup is when S(p) = p.
 For example, double the processors resulting in double the speedup.

 However parallel programming is hard .
 More complexity = more bugs.
 Correctness in parallelisation usually requires synchronisation, of locking is one common implementation.
 Synchronisation and atomic operations causes loss of performance, communication latency as they effectively make a portion of the program serial.
 A probable issue in parallel computing is deadlocks, where two or more competing actions are each waiting for the other to finish, and thus neither ever does.
-An apocraphyl story of a Kansas railroad statue radically illustrates the problem of a deadlock:
+An apocryphal story of a Kansas railroad statue radically illustrates the problem of a deadlock:

 <blockquote>
 "When two trains approach each other at a crossing, both shall come to a full stop and neither shall start up again until the other has gone."
 </blockquote>

 A similar example is a livelock; the states of the processes involved in the livelock constantly change with regard to one another, none progressing.
 A real-world analogy would be two polite people trying to pass each other in a narrow corridor; on noticing that an impending resource conflict will occur (collision sense carrier detect, if you like), they both simultaneously move out of the way – and then back again with new collision potential.
-Both use up resources, are active, but progress no futher.
+Both use up resources, are active, but progress no further.

-Locks are currrently manually inserted in typically programming languages; without locks programs can be put in an inconsistent state.
+Locks are currently manually inserted in typically programming languages; without locks programs can be put in an inconsistent state.
 They are usually included as a way of guarding critical sections.
 Multiple locks in different places and orders can lead to deadlocks.
 Manual lock inserts is error-prone, tedious and difficult to maintain.
 Does the programmer know what parts of a program will benefit from parallelisation?
 To ensure that parallel execution is safe, a task’s effects must not interfere with the execution of another task.

 **Optimisation: Do We Really Want It?**